last weekend was the 50th anniversary of the apollo 11 moon landing. it means different things to different people.

 the moon landing had people working on the project from all over the world not just in the u.s. 400,000 people in america were working on that project, how could you have possibly kept a secret like that?

-could have kept is third conditional, a hypothetical example in the past. for barry, the reality is that it wasn’t a hoax, so covering up the secret was never necessary.
+could have kept is an example of a modal (could) used to express a hypothetical example in the past. for barry, the reality is that it wasn’t a hoax, so covering up the secret was never necessary.

-this photo of buzz aldrin and the rest of the apollo 11 crew is ironic, regardless of what u think about their trip to the moon. (ralph morse/getty images)
+buzz aldrin and the rest of the apollo 11 crew [leaning] on the moon. (ralph morse/getty images)

 what do u think? was the apollo 11 moon landing a great moment in human history? or was it a hoax? share your thoughts under leave a reply